amanda-lais/Stellaron/README.md

 </p>
 <br></br>

-Currently capable of generating a graph of all 88 modern constellations.
+Currently capable of generating a graph for each of all 88 modern constellations.
 Constellation data used comes from [Stellarium](https://github.com/Stellarium/stellarium).
 Making use of [Skyfield](https://github.com/skyfielders/python-skyfield) and [NetworkX](https://github.com/networkx/networkx).

 Forked from my uni group's graph theory project for additional development both for fun and acquiring a better understanding about graphs.
 Fueled by my love of space and stars. ...And just wanting a project to fiddle with from time to time, I suppose, so development isn't *very* active.